top of page

 (2) How expectations, motivations, and self-concept influence reactions to everyday experiences.
 Why do different people respond so differently to everyday uplifts and hassles?
 How do self-related processes such as expectations, motivations influence how people respond to everyday events and self-relevant feedback.
 We utilize a number of methodologies to answer these questions, such as palm-pilot based experience sampling methods, experimentation, and surveys.

-(3) The role of positive psychological states - such as stress-related growth and finding meaning - in coping with stress.
-When people confront major stressful events, their responses range from the negative (e.g., depression, PTSD) to the positive, such as reporting posttraumatic growth, positive emotion, and increased meaning in life.
-What predicts these positive responses and what effects do these seemingly ironic consequences of stress play in the adjustment process?
-Dr. Updegraff has examined these questions in studies of people coping with HIV, violence, and exposure to terrorism.
+(3) The role of positive psychological states - such as positive future-oriented thinking, stress-related growth and finding meaning - in well-being and coping with stress.
+When people confront major stressful events or just deal with everyday life, their responses range from the negative (e.g., depression) to the positive, such as reporting posttraumatic growth, positive emotion, purpose, and increased meaning in life.
+What predicts these positive responses and what can be done to promote them?

 bottom of page